NASA-IMPACT/veda-docs/hub-guides/code-server.md

 ## Launch VSCode

-1. Access the launcher from the home screen by clicking the `+` tab if it is not already open
+1. Access the launcher from the home screen by clicking the `+` tab if it is not already open.
 2. Click the "VS Code" icon on the top row.
-This will open a new browser tab with the VS Code interface
+This will open a new browser tab with the VS Code interface:

    ![VS Code icon on the Launcher page](images/launch-vscode.png)

-3. Open the specific folder that you want to work in
+3. Open the specific folder that you want to work in:

    - Click the three lines on the upper left (a.k.a., hamburger symbol)
    - Select 'File'